Olga Hepnarová: Literature and film

 In 1991, Bohumil Hrabal published the novel Ponorné říčky, in which he describes the remorse felt by an executioner from Pankrác for sending a "beautiful lady" called Olga to the gallows.
+The story, which includes details such as Hepnarová fighting with the executioner, is sometimes presented as a historical account, despite the official protocol listing no unusual events.

 The Czech novel Oprátka za osm mrtvých by Roman Cílek (2001) tells the story of Hepnarová, and contains a collection of contemporary documents.

-Music

-In 2011, the song "Bohyně pomsty" (in English: "Goddess of Vengeance") by the Czech band Zputnik was released, which focuses on the murders she committed.

-In 2021, the album Dievčatko s náklaďákom (in English: Girl with a Truck) by the Slovak band Les Myzérables was released, which focuses on the life and death of Olga Hepnarová.

-Film

 I, Olga Hepnarová (Já, Olga Hepnarová) is a 2016 Czech-Polish drama film directed by Tomáš Weinreb and Petr Kazda.
 It was shown in the Panorama section at the 66th Berlin International Film Festival, Official selection at the 51st Karlovy Vary International Film Festival and Official selection at São Paulo International Film Festival 2016.
 The film received worldwide distribution by One World Digital.